 We use EDGE Lists to identify priority species and EDGE Zones to highlight priority regions.
 Our team, in collaboration with leading scientists from around the world, strives to use the latest research to underpin our priority setting for conservation.

 We created the world’s first EDGE list for mammals in 2007, using the then ground-breaking mammal supertree to calculate ED scores.
 This was followed by the first EDGE Amphibian list in 2008, and updated EDGE Mammal lists in 2010 and 2011.
 These updates incorporated an updated mammal supertree and included the IUCN’s Global Mammal Assessment.
 We released an EDGE Coral list in 2011, with an updated list emerging in 2013.
 The first EDGE Birds list was published in 2014, following the creation of the first species-level phylogeny of all birds.
+EDGE Reptiles were launched in 2018, in conjunction with an update to all EDGE scores for all EDGE groups.
 Since 2016 we have begun to update our EDGE lists annually to incorporate the latest data available on the threat status and evolutionary relationships of our focal taxonomic groups.

 In 2013 we developed EDGE Zones, the first spatial EDGE prioritisation for mammals and amphibians.
 EDGE Zones are hotspots of biodiversity that contain disproportionate amounts of threatened evolutionary history.
 This prioritisation is intended to complement and guide our selection of focal species and projects.
 We aim to promote conservation in areas where we stand to lose a considerable number of EDGE species and an alarming amount of evolutionary history.